Jumana-ML/Jumana-ML.github.io/index.md

 ## About

-I am a recent graduate in [Computer Science] from [Yarmouk University] in Jordan.
+I am a recent graduate in Computer Science from Yarmouk University in Jordan.
 I am building expertise in applied AI and ML systems through the AI.SPIRE program.
-I am most interested in [Machine learning, NLP, computer vision, data engineering, deployment].
+I am most interested in Machine learning, NLP, computer vision, data engineering, deployment.

 ---